What is Interview Bias and How to Avoid It | Thomas.co

 Negative emphasis

 Based on a small amount of negative information, you reject the candidate.
-Interviewers will weigh negative information twice as much as favourable information.
-Negative emphasis generally happens on subjective factors such as dress or nonverbal communication which can taint the interviewer’s judgement.
+Interviewers will weigh negative information twice as much as favorable information.
+Negative emphasis generally happens on subjective factors such as dress or nonverbal communication which can taint the interviewer’s judgment.

 Halo effect